 An overarching, multifaceted investigation of the declared UME is ongoing and informed by multiple response, research and monitoring efforts.
 Similar to last year, carcass numbers decreased in spring as manatees are no longer experiencing the additional stressor of cold and have been able to move to areas where forage is more available.
-The FWC continues to document findings of chronic malnutrition in manatees and that is expected to persist as long as there is a seagrass shortage in the Indian River Lagoon.
+The FWC continues to document findings of chronic malnutrition in manatees, which is expected to persist while there is a seagrass shortage in the Indian River Lagoon.
 Other health threats like watercraft-related injuries remain a concern.